-This Key Issue follows up on the work on signalling the PDU Set Size in the RTP Header Extension for PDU Set marking in [2].
-There was a solution included in Release 18 in 5G RTP, i.e. TS 26.522 [2], to enable accurate setting of the PDU Set Size field.
-However, several issues related to the end-end transmission that were raised that may change the size of the PDU Set Size.
-These issues were not adequately addressed in Release 18 and to enable the practical use of the solution adopted in release 18, there are needs for clarifications and/or refinements.
+This key issue follows up on the work on signaling the PDU Set Size in the RTP Header Extension for PDU Set marking in [2].
+A solution was proposed in Release 18 in 5G RTP work item and included into TS 26.522 [2] to enable accurate setting of the PDU Set Size field.
+However, several issues related to the end-end transmission were raised that may change the size of the PDU Set Size.
+These issues were not adequately addressed in Release 18 and to enable the practical use of the solution adopted in Release 18, there are needs for clarifications and/or refinements.

-This key issue studies the issue of PDU Set Size signalling and several end-end transmission aspects, the following objectives have been identified:
+This key issue focuses on the PDU Set Size signaling and several end-end transmission aspects.
+The following objectives have been identified:

 - Study and document the causes of PDU Set Size deviations in end-to-end transmission, such as NAT46/64 traversal [2], TURN, STUN use of IP Header Options, Internet Protocol fragmentation, and/or Segment Routing [11].